Hany Mukhtar

 Hany Abubakr Mukhtar (born 21 March 1995) is a German professional footballer who plays as an attacking midfielder for Nashville SC in Major League Soccer.

 Club career

 Hertha BSC

 Mukhtar began playing football at a very early age, initially for FC Stern Marienfelde.
-He was recruited into the youth academy of then-Bundesliga club Hertha BSC at the age of only seven.
+He was recruited into the youth academy of then-Bundesliga club Hertha BSC at the age of seven.
 Rising through Hertha's ranks, he captained the club's U-17 squad to a Championship title in 2012.
 The following season, he joined Hertha's reserves, and was surprisingly called to the first team when Israeli international Ben Sahar missed a match for Yom Kippur.
 In the final minute of the match against Dynamo Dresden, Mukhtar came on as a substitute for Ronny, making him the second youngest professional debutant in Hertha's history.

 Benfica

 On 15 January 2015, Mukhtar signed for Portuguese champions Benfica until 2020.
 The transfer fee was believed to be €500,000 and Hertha BSC would allegedly participate in a potential resale.
 On 10 April 2015, Mukhtar debuted for the reserve team and scored a goal in a home draw against Chaves (2–2) in Segunda Liga.
 On 23 May, he played his first match for the first team, as a substitute in a home win against Marítimo (4–1) in their last league match of the season.

 On 28 August 2015, he joined Austrian Red Bull Salzburg on a season-long loan deal.
 Salzburg were also granted a subsequent transfer option.